 Vogue 1287 is a collarless skirt suit with caftan-style side slits:

 From spring, 1994, this dress is shaped by long darts in front and back and trimmed with a flounce:

 Finally, Vogue 1377’s dress has a boned bodice and slightly off-the-shoulder neckline.
 The original’s striped fabric was cut on a creative layout:

-(Seldom seen, but there is a copy at Sew Exciting Needleworks.)
+there is a copy at Sew Exciting Needleworks.)

 In 1991, Scaasi told The Canadian Press, “When I left Canada some 30 years ago, there was no room for creative talent in dress design.
 At that time, the only way to really make it was to go to the United States.”
 A New Yorker from 1951, he met his partner, Parker Ladd, on Central Park South in the early 1960s; they married in 2011.

 Opening image Scaasi ID thanks to Kickshaw Productions.